Sertoli-Leydig cell tumor (SLCT) is a rare cancer of the ovaries. The cancer cells produce and release a male sex hormone called testosterone.

 Pain in the lower belly (pelvic area) is another symptom.
-It is usually due to the tumor pressing on nearby structures
+It occurs due to the tumor pressing on nearby structures.

 Exams and Tests

-The doctor will perform a physical exam and a pelvic exam, and ask about your symptoms.
+The health care provider will perform a physical exam and a pelvic exam, and ask about the symptoms.